 The warm, sunny weather makes for ideal apres-ski conditions on the mountain terraces.
 You can also supplement your skiing in April with alternative outdoor activities, like walking, climbing and snowshoeing in the afternoons.

+Hit the slopes in the morning . . .
 Yves Ancrenaz, ski instructor and mountain guide at the ESF ski school in Chamonix, has some tips for those interested in skiing in April.
-Ancrenaz says, “Spring skiers should hit the slopes between 9 a.m and 1 p.m, not too early so as to avoid the ice and not too late to get the best spring snow.
+Ancrenaz says, “Spring skiers should hit the slopes between 9 am and 1 pm, not too early so as to avoid the ice and not too late to get the best spring snow.
 1 p.m is also a great time to have lunch on a sunny terrace, but don’t forget your sun cream.”

 The key to a perfect spring ski holiday is finding the right resort.
-So where’s the best snow in Europe in April?
-Michael Brabin, senior product manager at Crystal Ski says there are three factors to consider when choosing the best resort for skiing in April:
+So where’s the best skiing in April?
+Michael Brabin, senior product manager at Crystal Ski says there are three factors to consider when choosing the best resort for skiing in April.

 1. Altitude (high – ideally with a glacier)